mBialczak/simpleARKANOID/README.md

   - Windows: [Click here for installation instructions](http://gnuwin32.sourceforge.net/packages/make.htm)
 - SDL2 >= 2.0
   - All installation instructions can be found [here](https://wiki.libsdl.org/Installation) > Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
     > IMPORTANT NOTE: accept the main SDL library also SDL_Image, SDL_Mixer and SDL_ttf suport needs to be installed.
-Some additional help can be found
     > Some additional information on installation can be found [here](https://lazyfoo.net/tutorials/SDL/06_extension_libraries_and_loading_other_image_formats/index.php).
     > And on many places on the Internet.
 - gcc/g++ >= 9.3 (it is likely that the project should build using previous versions)